timacdonald/json-api/README.md

 #### Remapping `$attributes`

 You may remap the response key of an attribute by creating a key / value pair in the `$attributes` array.
-The key should be the attribute on the underlying resource, such as the user model, and the value is what will be used for the response.
+The key should be the attribute on the underlying resource, such as the user model, and the value is what will be used as the key in the response.

 ```php
 <?php